 Before owning your own business, did you ever have a job you hated as much as the main character on Office Space hated his?
 Were you rooting for the “bad guys” when they hacked into their employer’s computer system to make money?
 Would you hack into someone’s security system, just for fun and giggles?

 Concerned yet?
 You should be.
 It’s 2017 and even toddlers know how to use electronics better than previous generations do.
 In fact, there are even apps people can access to live stream your security camera’s footage.
-So whereas in the past, you could have peace of mind by knowing that whomever was installing your security system had to pass a thorough background check, now you also have to also worry about cyber security.
-In fact, earlier this year, Forbes published an article on why cyber security should be the biggest concern of the year.
+So whereas in the past, you could have peace of mind by knowing that whoever was installing your security system had to pass a thorough background check, now you also have to also worry about cybersecurity.
+In fact, earlier this year, Forbes published an article on why cybersecurity should be the biggest concern of the year.
 We have become so dependent on technology to do everything for us (from mobile banking to ordering pizza), that we are extremely vulnerable to hackers who may invade our privacy, steal personal information, or break into our property.

 As to the pieces of flare, just get another job.